Juvenile rheumatoid arthritis

 - HLA antigens for HLA B27

 The health care provider may place a small needle into a swollen joint to remove fluid.
-This can help to find the cause of the arthritis and help relieve pain, too.
-Sometimes, the health care provider will inject steroids into the joint to help reduce swelling.
+This can help to find the cause of the arthritis.
+It can also help relieve pain, too.
+The health care provider may inject steroids into the joint to help reduce swelling.

 Other tests that may be done include: